 Places to Visit Nearby + Day Trips From Stirling

-The Doune Castle is located just outside of Stirling and offers a wonderful way to experience a quiet castle on a hill.
+Doune Castle is located just outside of Stirling and is a great experience for the whole family.
 It has been used as a filming location for series like Monty Python and Outlander, amongst others.

 Kelpies & Falkirk Wheel

 Visit the Kelpies and the unique Falkirk Wheel.
 The wheel raises boats 24 meters high while the Kelpies honour mythical water horses and are usually pretty awe-inspiring for kids!
 They have a cafe with a small museum/interactive area where kids can explore and learn more.